sendbird/sendbird-webrtc-ios/README.md

 ## Introduction

-This is WebRTC framework for iOS that [SendBird](https://sendbird.com/) builds.
-Every feature is identical to [Google WebRTC](https://webrtc.org/native-code/ios/), but this framework is the bitcode-enabled and includes VP9 codec.
+This is WebRTC framework for iOS that [SendBird](https://sendbird.com/) builds on top of [Google WebRTC](https://webrtc.org/native-code/ios/).
+It includes additional features required for SendBirdCall SDK, such as enabled bitcode and VP9 codec.

 ## Prerequisite